- Professor in Development Economics, School of Business and Economics, Vrije Universiteit Amsterdam

 - Research fellow, Amsterdam Center for World Food Studies

-Wendy Janssens (PhD) is associate professor in development economics.
-She is affiliated as senior researcher fellow with the AIGHD, and as research fellow at the Tinbergen Institute and the Amsterdam Center for World Food Studies (ACWFS).
-Previously, she held visiting positions at the World Bank Development Economics Research group in Washington, DC, and the Center for the Evaluation of Development Policies, IFS, London.
+Wendy Janssens (PhD) is a professor in development economics.
+She is affiliated as a senior research fellow with the AIGHD, and as a research fellow at the Tinbergen Institute and the Amsterdam Center for World Food Studies (ACWFS).
+Previously, she held visiting positions at the World Bank Development Economics Research Group in Washington, DC, and the Center for the Evaluation of Development Policies, IFS, London.

-Her work focuses on econometric and experimental evaluations of the impact of development programmes in the areas of health financing and health behavior, sexual and reproductive health and HIV/Aids, and women’s empowerment and intra-household decision-making, aiming to understand the behavioral foundations underlying those impacts.
+Her work focuses on econometric and experimental evaluations of the impact of development programmes in the areas of health financing and health behaviour, sexual and reproductive health and HIV/Aids, and women’s empowerment and intra-household decision-making, aiming to understand the behavioural foundations underlying those impacts.

 She has extensive experience in designing and coordinating multi-disciplinary mixed-method research programmes to provide rigorous and locally grounded policy advice to national and international organisations and governments (such as Oxfam Novib, PharmAccess Foundation, the Netherlands Ministry of Foreign Affairs, the World Bank).